wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 = 0.5 =

-* Added: You can now add a short code to a text widget and it will be rendered as background video wherever the widget is printed out.
+* Added: You can now add a short code to a text widget and it will be rendered as background video if the widget is printed out in the page.
+* Added: TinyMCE editor button to easily add the short code.

 = 0.4 =